Shailesh-Padhariya/Zomato-Ratings-Deployment/README.md

 After R² scores were computed to evaluate each model conclusion was made that Extra Tree Regressor will be used for creating the Pickle File

+How to use the Deployment file

+1- Download all the files from the project
+2- keep all the files in the same directory
+3- if any further tweaking is required by the end user they can download the large dataet from google drive link given in readdme
+4- Run Model.py file in an ide
+5- Run app.py , open the link given in the terminal
+6- Enter the values and click predict

+File Descriptions:
+Model.py:
+This file contains the code for building the model that is used in predicting the restaurant ratings end user can run ipynb file and create a new pickle file and make changes to model.py.

+csv file:
+This contains our data that wws cleaned and saved (contains encoded/numerical data) after data engineering

+template file:
+The template file contains the html and css documents used in building the web app

+App.py:
+This contains the Flask API’s that receives restaurant details via a GUI/API calls, then make the prediction of restaurant ratings based on the model and returns the rate